ilya-kolchinsky/OpenCEP/README.md

 # How to Use
 * The "main" class of this library is the CEP class (CEP.py).
 * Users are expected to create a CEP object and then invoke it on an event stream to obtain the pattern matches.
 * The CEP object is initialized with a list of patterns to be detected and a set of configurable parameters.
-As of this writing, the only such parameter is the algorithm for constructing the evaluation tree.
 * To create an event stream, you can manually create an empty stream and add events to it, and you can also provide a csv file to the fileInput function.
 * To handle the CEP output, you can manually read the events from the CEP object or from the matches container, or use the fileOutput function to print the matches into a file.
 * To create a pattern, the following components must be specified: